 The newly renamed MV Ocean recovery is one of the tools available to Major Projects Foundation to carry out our work – researching, setting up and executing ways to fix these potential, imminent environmental catastrophes.

 In addition to the initial PPW project, MPF is currently scoping an exciting range of other environmental projects which could benefit from the engineering capacities of the organisation and the blue-water capability of our vessel.
-(We also intend to leverage expertise in long-range unmanned aircraft to operate from ships, as well as unmanned underwater craft).

 Major Projects Foundation undertakes and supports these projects